ZennoLab/capmonstercloud-docs/README.md

 ## Structure

-Russian documentation located at `/docs`
+Russian documentation is located in `/docs`.

-Every folder it's category for article.
+Each folder is a category for an article.

-English documentation located at `/i18n/en/docusaurus-plugin-content-docs/current/`
+English documentation is located in `/i18n/en/docusaurus-plugin-content-docs/current/`.

-If you want same article for ru and en version, you need create file at `/docs` and `/i18n/en/docusaurus-plugin-content-docs/current/` with same filename and folder.
+If you need the same article for ru and en version, you should create a file in `/docs` and `/i18n/en/docusaurus-plugin-content-docs/current/` directories with same filename and folder.

-For more information about syntax and structure you can visit [https://docusaurus.io/](https://docusaurus.io/)
+For more information about syntax and structure, you can visit [https://docusaurus.io/](https://docusaurus.io/).